Only got a week to spend in Egypt and working out how to make the most of your family vacation time?

 Some favourite exhibits might include Tututnkuhams mask and Tutunkhams tomb, the mummy rooms (100LBP extra), the mummified animals and look out for the Lego room in the basement!

-(The new Grand Egyptian Museum, in Giza is still yet to open its doors but will be a welcome replacement for this ageing museum.
-The opening date is still touted to be in 2020.
-Some exhibits will be missing while this transition takes place).
+(The new Grand Egyptian Museum, in Giza, is still yet to open its doors but will be a welcome replacement for this ageing museum.
+The opening date is presently touted to be November 2022.
+Many exhibits are missing while this transition takes place).

-Enjoy dinner on one of the permanently docked Nile cruise boat restaurants near to 6th October Bridge.
+Enjoy dinner on one of the permanently docked Nile cruise boat restaurants near 6th October Bridge.

 Self-guided in Cairo?
 You may be interested in having a tour guide with a driver for parts of your trip.
 Here are some suggested tours from Cairo: